gsanmartinsilva/RAMS2022/README.md

-# Code and paper for the 2021 ASME SERAD student contest
+# Code for the 2021 ASME SERAD student contest

 ## How to build the image and enter the container
 From the same folder as the `Dockerfile` file, run: